Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 What is Capital Gains Tax?

-Capital Gains Tax (CGT) is payable on any profit you make after ‘disposing’ of an asset that you own.
-Disposing of an asset usually means that you’ve sold it, but it can also involve giving it away, swapping it for something else, or being compensated for its loss in other ways.
+Capital Gains Tax (CGT) is payable on any profit you make after ‘disposing’ of an asset you own.
+Making a disposal usually means you’ve sold it, but it can also involve giving it away, swapping it for something else, or being compensated for its loss in other ways.

-The amount of Capital Gains Tax that you owe is based on the profit or ‘gain’ that you make (the difference between the cost of acquiring it and what you received for its disposal), not on the total amount of money that you receive disposing of the asset.
+The amount of Capital Gains Tax you owe is based on the profit or ‘gain’ you make (the difference between the cost of acquiring it and what you received for its disposal), not on the total amount of money you receive disposing of the asset.

 How much is the rate of Capital Gains Tax?

-You may also be eligible to claim Business Asset Disposal Relief on any assets that qualify.
+Our online calculator will help you estimate your Capital Gains Tax bill.
+You might also be able to claim Business Asset Disposal Relief (BADR) and pay a lower rate of CGT on assets which qualify.
 This was formerly known as Entrepreneur’s Relief.

 What’s the difference between the Capital Gains Tax allowance and Capital Allowances?